Current undergraduate students can find resources and answers to frequently asked questions below:

 Yes!
 The College of the Arts offers Dual Degrees in Art History, Film & Media (with an emphasis on Film & Video Production), and Music.
 For more information about our Dual Degree programs, please click here.

-When attempting to register for a class, I keep getting a 'Student Attribute' error message.
+When attempting to register for a class, I keep getting an error message.

 I am trying to register to retake FLME 1010 and/or FLME 2700, but I keep getting an error message.